Key Breed Facts

 Puppies need to be fed a highly nutritious, good quality diet for them to develop and grow as they should.
 As a rough guide, a Pinscher puppy can be fed the following amounts every day making sure their meals are evenly spread out throughout the day and it's best to feed them 3 or 4 times a day:

 Once a puppy is 12 months old they can be fed adult dog food.

 Once fully mature, an adult Pinscher must be fed a good quality diet to ensure their continued good health.
 As a rough guide, an adult Pinscher can be fed the following amounts every day:

 If you are looking to buy a Pinscher, you would need to register your interest with breeders and agree to being put on a waiting list because very few puppies are bred and registered with The Kennel Club every year.
 You would need to pay anything upwards of £300 for a well-bred pedigree puppy.

-The cost of insuring a male 3-year-old Pinscher in northern England would be £39.44 a month for basic cover but for a lifetime policy, this would set you back £121.87 a month (quote as of July 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Pinscher in northern England would be £43.43 a month for basic cover but for a lifetime policy, this would set you back £125.69 a month (quote as of February 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether they have been neutered or spayed among other things.

-As a rough guide, the average cost to keep and care for a Pinscher would be between £70 to £150 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree or other puppy.
+As a rough guide, the average cost to keep and care for a Pinscher would be between £70 to £150 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred, healthy Kennel Club registered pedigree Pinscher puppy.

 Click 'Like' if you love Pinschers.